Industry overview

 Used car marketplaces are the category where a single vehicle can sit unsold for weeks at the wrong price or change hands in 48 hours at the right one.
 Market prices shift with every new listing, every sold listing, every seasonal demand swing, and every new model launch.

-A single used car make-model-year-variant combination can be listed simultaneously on 10 platforms, at prices varying by 15 to 25 percent depending on dealer, condition, geography, and mileage.
-Multiply across millions of active listings, thousands of dealers, and dozens of platforms, and the competitive pricing surface is enormous and volatile.
+A single make-model-year-variant can list simultaneously on 10 platforms at prices varying 15 to 25 percent depending on dealer, condition, geography, and mileage.
+Across millions of active listings and dozens of platforms, the competitive surface is enormous and volatile..

-Pricing intelligence in automotive is not a monthly appraisal review.
-Top platforms and dealers now reprice active inventory weekly or more frequently based on competitive data.
+Pricing in automotive is not a monthly appraisal review, top platforms now reprice active inventory weekly or more often based on competitive data.
+They detect new competitor listings the day they go live and adjust their own pricing before the comp set has fully digested the move..

-This is the landscape we extract data from.
-Every day, across every major used car marketplace, dealer aggregator, and automotive pricing platform where inventory and pricing decisions are made.
+This is the surface we extract from, every day, across every major used car marketplace, dealer aggregator, and automotive pricing platform.
+Listing lifecycles, dealer identity correlation, and spec normalization built into the pipeline so the comp set is real, not noisy.

 Key platforms in this space

-A used SUV priced just 5% above the regional median sits on average 12 days longer on the lot than an identically specced vehicle priced at the median.
-Dealers compounding that extra dwell time across 100+ vehicles lose tens of lakhs or tens of thousands of dollars in working-capital yield every month.
+A used SUV priced just 5 percent above the regional median sits on average 12 days longer on the lot than an identically specced vehicle priced at the median.
+Dealers compounding that extra dwell time across 100+ vehicles lose tens of lakhs in working-capital yield every month.
 Continuous pricing data is the difference between moving inventory and watching it age.

 Use cases